 - Offer toddlers snacks 2 to 3 hours after a main meal.
 Older children do well with 3 to 4 hour gaps between meals and snacks.
 Avoid offering snacks directly after a meal or as a replacement for main meals to avoid the habit of grazing.

-Offering the snack of his/her choice on the spot reinforces the bad habit of choosing snacks over main meals.
-Parents need not worry that refusing to offer snacks will affect child’s intake as they’ll still be offering a nutritious snack at the scheduled snack timing.
+Offering the snack of his/her choice on request reinforces the bad habit of choosing snacks over main meals.
+Parents should not worry that their child will not be eating enough and should stay firm about not giving snacks over main meals, especially if they will be offering a nutritious snack at the scheduled snack timing.

-- For children who may have difficulty concentrating or sitting down to complete a meal, the main meal could be broken down into “snack” sized portions.
+- For children who have difficulty concentrating or sitting down to complete a meal, the main meal could be broken down into “snack”-sized portions.

-Avoid giving sweetened beverages like soft drinks, flavoured teas and fruit drinks, confectionery like sweets and candies, and snack foods like potato chips as they are high in sugar, salt and/or fat, and low in nutritional value.
-They contribute to a high calorie intake if consumed in excess, and can lead to unnecessary weight gain.
-They may also ‘spoil’ the child’s appetite for main meals.
+Avoid giving sweetened beverages like soft drinks, flavoured teas and fruit juice drinks, confectionery like sweets and chocolates, and high salt/fat snack foods like potato chips, french fries and nuggets as they are high in sugar, salt and/or fat, and low in nutrients.
+They contribute to a high calorie intake if consumed in excess, thus leading to weight gain.

 Refrain from categorising foods as healthy and “unhealthy”

-Parents should also refrain from categorising foods into healthy and “unhealthy” foods and snacks.
-Allow the occasional “unhealthy” snacks (e.g. once in 1-2 weeks, and in small portions), so that they do not crave for them.
+Parents/caregivers should also refrain from categorising foods into healthy and “unhealthy” foods and snacks.
+Allow the occasional “unhealthy” snack (e.g. once in 1-2 weeks, and in small portions), so that their child doesn't crave for them.
 They should avoid “forcing” the child to eat only healthy snacks, as it may backfire and cause them to dislike them.

 Be good role models

-Parents should also be good role models and not be eating foods that they do not want their children to have.
-Hence, limit your intake of sweet foods and drinks as well as salty and fried snack foods as your toddler will usually want to eat the same snacks that you are having!
+Parents should be good role models and not eat foods that they do not want their children to have.
+Hence, limit your intake of sweet foods and drinks as well as salty and fried snack foods as your child will usually want to eat the same snacks that you are having!

 Encourage mindful eating

-To encourage mindful eating and enable your child to be aware of his/her hunger-satiety cues, remove distractions like TV, computer games, social media devices and books during meal and snack times so that your toddler can concentrate on enjoying his food and your company.
+To encourage mindful eating and enable your child to be aware of his/her hunger-satiety cues, remove distractions like TV, computer games, social media devices, books and toys during meal and snack times so that your child can concentrate on enjoying his food and your company.

 Sit down for meals and snacks